Today's Articles

 Daura city is the cultural center of the Hausa people.
 The town predates all the other major Hausa towns in tradition and culture.
 In the last 500 years, the Hausa have crisscrossed the vast landscape of Africa in all its four corners for various reasons.
 They range from military service, long-distance trade, hunting, the performance of the hajj, fleeing from oppressive Hausa feudal kings, and spreading Islam.
 The table below shows the Hausa ethnic population distribution by country of indigenization outside of Nigeria and Niger.
 Daura, in northern Nigeria, is the oldest city of Hausaland.

 This manuscript is in the collection of the Jos Museum.
-Other well-known scholars and saints of the Sufi order from Katsina, Danmarna, and Danmasani have been composing Ajami and Arabic poetry from earlier times in the sixteen hundred.
+Other well-known scholars and saints of the Sufi order from Katsina, Danmarna, and Danmasani have been composing Ajami and Arabic poetry from earlier times in the 1600s.
 Gradually, many Hausa Ajami manuscripts were written, which increased in volume through the Eighteenth and Nineteenth Centuries and continued into the twentieth.
 With the Nineteenth Century witnessing even more impetus due to the Usman dan Fodio Islamic reform, a copious writer who encouraged literacy and scholarship for both men and women, several of his daughters emerged as scholars and writers.

 Ajami book publishing today has become greatly surpassed by Romanized Hausa, or Boko, publishing.
 A modern literary movement led by female Hausa writers grew since the late 1980s when writer Balaraba Ramat Yakubu became popular.
 In time, the writers spurred a unique genre known as Kano market literature — so named because the books are often self-published and sold in the markets of Nigeria.
 The provocative nature of these novels, often romantic and family dramas that are otherwise hard to find in the Hausa tradition and lifestyle, has made them popular, especially among female readers.
 The genre is littattafan soyayya, or “love literature.”